Jarryd Hayne

-In March 2021, he was found guilty of two counts of aggravated sexual assault of a woman at her home in Newcastle, New South Wales in 2018, and was given a minimum sentence of three years and eight months in prison, with earliest release in January 2025.
-In February 2022, the Court of Criminal Appeal allowed the appeal, quashed Hayne's conviction and ordered a fresh trial.

 Background

 Hayne was born in Sydney, New South Wales, Australia, in 1988.
 He is the son of a Fijian father, Manoa Thompson, and an Australian mother, Jodie Hayne.
 His father played professional rugby league for South Sydney, Western Suburbs and the Auckland Warriors while also representing Fiji.
-Hayne was one of three children raised by his single mother, and grew up in a red-brick Campbelltown housing-commission house in Minto.
+Hayne was one of three children raised by his single mother, and grew up in a Campbelltown housing-commission house in Minto, New South Wales.

 In early life, Hayne took up athletics winning multiple titles.
 He still holds the under 8- and under 9-year-old Public School Sports Association (PSSA) 100 metre records.
 He competed in Little Athletics until under 15 age group.

 Hayne attended school at John Warby Public School, Leumeah High and Westfields Sports High School but dropped out of high school early to pursue a career in rugby league.

 Rugby league career

 Hayne began playing junior rugby league for Campbelltown City, East Campbelltown and Cabramatta at the age of six.